Big Oaks Big Six

 Bird watching is a popular activity here at Big Oaks.
 An assortment of species of birds utilize the refuge throughout the seasons.
 The birding opportunity at Big Oaks is enjoyed by novice, intermediate and advanced birders.

 Approximately 120 species of birds are documented nesting on the refuge and over 200 migrate through.
 The variety of habitat including large blocks of forest, wetlands, and grassland fosters a diversity of bird species.
-For example, Wood Ducks can commonly be seen in our wetlands, Cerulean Warblers nest at the tops of tall trees and Henslow's Sparrows inhabit the vast grasslands.
+For example: Wood Ducks can commonly be seen in our wetlands, Cerulean Warblers nest at the tops of tall trees, and Henslow's Sparrows inhabit the vast grasslands.

 The forests on Big Oaks range from mature to early successional.
-They provide home to woodpeckers, warblers, Red-shouldered Hawks, and more.
+They provide home to woodpeckers, warblers, Red-shouldered Hawks, and many more.

 Big Oaks NWR is a Globally Important Bird Area.
-Several species here are listed as a special management concern for the Fish and Wildlife service.
-These include Red-headed Woodpeckers, Acadian Flycatchers, Wood Thrush, Blue-winged Warbler, Kentucky Warbler, Field Sparrow, Grasshopper Sparrow, Henslow's Sparrow, Eastern Meadowlark, and Orchard oriole.
+Several species here are listed as a special management concern for the Fish and Wildlife Service.
+These include Red-headed Woodpeckers, Acadian Flycatchers, Wood Thrush, Blue-winged Warbler, Kentucky Warbler, Field Sparrow, Grasshopper Sparrow, Henslow's Sparrow, Eastern Meadowlark, and Orchard Oriole.

 Projects involving birds have occured in the refuge.
-Blue bird boxes and kestrel boxes provide nesting areas for these birds in addition to information about the species.
+Blue bird boxes and Kestrel boxes provide nesting areas for these birds in addition to information about the species.
 Henslow's Sparrow surveys are the most recent bird-related project.
 Big Oaks Conservation Society members frequently volunteer in aid of bird surveys, tours, and more.
-Join us for the annual Christmas Bird Count where Golden Eagles, Short-eared Owls and LeConte's Sparrows have been highlights of previous counts.
+Join us for the annual Christmas Bird Count where Golden Eagles, Short-eared Owls, and LeConte's Sparrows have been highlights of previous counts. â€‹

 Big Oaks has had visitors from all over the U.S. and the world in pursuit of this hobby.
+Private bird tours are available upon request with the Big Oaks Office.

 2. Fishing